semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 ### data

-The `data` property, which is compulsory, currently holds a single `env_vars` property.
+The `data` property, which is compulsory and should not be empty, holds a single `env_vars` property and/or a single `files` property.

 ### env_vars

-The `env_vars` property, which is compulsory, is a list of `name` and `value` pairs that allows you to define the names and the values of the environment variables that will be inserted in the current secret.
+The `env_vars` property is a list of `name` and `value` pairs that allows you to define the names and the values of the environment variables that will be inserted in the current secret.

 #### name in env_vars